 Capacity Booking Platform Services

-Pursuant to the Item 12 of the Final Exemption Act, Transporter has selected Capacity Booking Platform operator to provide services of information company, in the meaning of the law governing electronic trade, to the Transporter and Users, for the purpose of effectuating actions from the Article 3.2.6 of this Network Code in electronic form, in line with this Network Code.
+Pursuant to the Item 12 of the Final Exemption Act and regulation governing network codes for calculation and allocation of capacities for natural gas transmission, Transporter has selected Capacity Booking Platform operator to provide services of information company, in the meaning of the law governing electronic trade, to the Transporter and Users, for the purpose of effectuating actions from the Article 3.2.6 of this Network Code in electronic form, in line with this Network Code.

 A Person shall send populated registration form to the Capacity Booking Platform operator for the purpose of registering with the Capacity Booking Platform.